The Apple Dumpling Gang (film)

 The Apple Dumpling Gang is a 1975 American comedy-Western film directed by Norman Tokar.
-The plot is about a slick gambler named Russell Donovan (Bill Bixby) who is duped into taking care of a group of orphans who eventually strike gold.
-The film was produced by Walt Disney Productions.
+It follows a slick gambler named Russell Donovan (Bill Bixby) who is duped into taking care of three orphans who eventually strike gold.
+It was produced by Walt Disney Productions.

 The film is based on the 1971 novel of the same name by Jack M. Bickham.
 Don Tait wrote the screenplay.
 The so-called "Apple Dumpling Gang" are named after their favorite American dessert treat, the apple dumpling.
 It is also known as being the first film to feature the comedy duo of Don Knotts and Tim Conway.
-Knotts and Conway developed different styles of pulling off their comedy; Conway's characters were usually the less intelligent of the two, which made Knotts usually the brains of the group, though they were both equally inept.
-Paul J. Smith and Buddy Baker composed the music for it and its 1979 sequel, The Apple Dumpling Gang Rides Again.
-The song "The Apple Dumpling Gang", as heard in the opening and closing credits, was composed by Shane Tatum and was sung/performed by Randy Sparks and The Back Porch Majority.
+Buddy Baker composed the music for the film and its sequel, The Apple Dumpling Gang Rides Again, with Joseph Dubin performing the orchestration.
+The song "The Apple Dumpling Gang", as heard in the opening and closing credits, was composed by Shane Tatum and was performed by Randy Sparks and the Back Porch Majority.